awolseid/pymops/README.md

     - Economic Load Dispatch
     - Environmental Load Dispatch

-Multi-Objective Power Scheduling aims to determine an optimal load dispatch schedule for simultaneously minimizing different conflicting objectives, particularly economic costs and environmental emissions.
+Power Scheduling aims to determine an optimal load dispatch schedule for simultaneously minimizing different conflicting objectives, particularly economic costs and environmental emissions.

-`pymops` is an open-source Python package developed for solving mono- to tri-objective optimization in power scheduling problems.
-The package is built on a novel multi-agent reinforcement learning (MARL)-based adaptive simulation environment, where the power-generating units are represented as multiple RL agents.
+`pymops` is an open-source Python package developed for solving single- to tri-objective optimization in power scheduling problems.
+The package is built on a novel multi-agent simulation environment, where power-generating units are represented as agents.
 The agents are heterogeneous, each with multiple conflicting objectives.
-The MOPS dynamics are simulated from the environment using Markov Decision Processes (MDPs), which are then used to train a Multi-Agent Deep RL (MADRL) model.
+The scheduling dynamics are simulated using Markov Decision Processes (MDPs), which are used to train a deep reinforcement learning model for solving the optimization problem.

-### Multi-Objective Function
+### Objective Function

-The multi-objective function is formulated by combining the different conflicting objectives via a hybrid approach that uses both weighting hyperparameters and unit-specific cost-to-emission conversion factors:
+The general multi-objective function is formulated by combining different conflicting objectives via a hybrid approach that uses both weighting hyperparameters and unit-specific cost-to-emission conversion factors:

 $$\cal \Phi(C,E)=\sum\limits_{t=1}^{24}\sum\limits_{i=1}^n[\omega_0C_{ti}+\sum\limits_{h=1}^m\omega_h\eta_{ih}E_{ti}^{(h)}]$$